UK Visa Refusal Appeal Procedure

 We can accommodate our clients in a variety of ways, including in-house consultations at our central London office, or online / telephone/skype meetings.
 Our team and lawyers know some international languages, including Indian (incl.
 Hindi & Gujarati), Romanian, Albanian, Italian, French.

-The length of time it takes to conclude your appeal will depend on the complexities of your case.
+The time it takes to conclude your appeal will depend on the complexities of your case.
 It sometimes takes several months.
-However, it is important to note that we try our best to resolve matters before a tribunal hearing taking place.
+However, it is important to note that we try our best to resolve matters before a tribunal hearing takes place.

-By working with us, you can be confident we will ensure your legal right to remain in the UK is protected, wherever possible.
+By choosing A Y & J Solicitors to handle your appeal, you can be confident we will ensure your legal right to remain in the UK is protected, wherever possible.

 Success Story on UK Visa Refusal Appeal